xiix0/scam/README.md

-You will be held hostage by a radical group.
+You will be traveling and coming into a fortune.